Codecademy/docs/content/uiux/concepts/technical-capabilities/technical-capabilities.md

   - 'path/front-end-engineer-career-path'
 ---

-_Technical capabilities_ refer to the limitations of what’s possible for a product development team.
+Technical capabilities refer to the limitations of what is possible for a product development team.
 Variables to consider include:

 - **Design capabilities**: After brainstorming, sketching, and wireframing, it's time to transition concepts and ideas into testable prototypes.
 Are the proposed concepts possible to recreate in a design software environment and within the capabilities of the design team?